Kalcode/neural-net/DETAILS.md

 ## Training Process

-- The network is trained for 10,000 epochs in all examples.
+- The network is trained for a specified number of epochs in all examples (typically 10,000 or more).
 - In each epoch, it trains on all input-output pairs for the respective problem.
-- The Mean Squared Error is calculated and logged every 1000 epochs to track progress.
+- The Mean Squared Error is calculated and logged periodically to track progress.

 ## Testing